Founding the PBPF

 Harriet Eisman was one of the original foundation board members and served in that position for many years.
 A long time student of Anthony Damiani, she has been a dedicated member of Wisdom's Goldenrod and has participated in classes on the divine feminine at the Center for twenty years.
 She has served several terms on the Wisdom's Goldenrod board.
 Harriet is a professional librarian at the Watkins Glen Public library.

 Andrew Holmes has recently retired as CEO of a small software company he founded in 1989.
-He is currently on the board of Snow Lion Publications.
+He served on the board of Snow Lion Publications.
 He was one of the PBPF founders and an original board member serving there for a number of years.
 He was the Architect and builder of the buildings at Wisdom’s Goldenrod, for it was he who offered to help Anthony build a meditation and residence hall to serve the needs of the growing numbers of Anthony’s students.
 He also undertook to study with Anthony during Anthony's life, and accompanied Anthony to the last Visit Anthony had with The Dalai Lama, a few days before Anthony passed on.
 He later worked closely with Kenneth Hurst, founding the PBPF and helping Kenneth establish residence in The Finger Lakes.
 Andrew has spent his life in the study of Philosophy and in recent years with the practice of Tibetan Buddhism.
 He lives near Wisdom’s Goldenrod with his wife, Marie, who is a volunteer for the PBPF.

 Elaine Mansfield is a semi-retired health consultant specializing in women’s health and aging.
 She and her husband Vic studied with Anthony for many years and visited PB several times in his latter years.
 Elaine was involved with organizing the mammoth task of keyboarding some 50,000 small notebook pages from PB’s original material.
 She did a tremendous amount of that work herself.
 She also assisted in the copyediting and final keyboarding of the published Notebooks.
 In her later years she has been deeply interested in Tibetan Buddhism and supported her husband while he completed his last book on that topic under extremely challenging circumstances.
 She lives near Wisdom’s Goldenrod in the house she and Vic purchased some forty years ago.